eclipse-edc/docs/developer/decision-records/2024-08-26-new-release-process/README.md

 ## Approach

-With "core repositories" we mean:
+By "core repositories" we mean:
 - `Runtime-Metamodel`
 - `GradlePlugins`
 - `Connector`